CHEEM: Continual Learning by Reuse, New, Adapt and Skip -- A Hierarchical Exploration-Exploitation Approach

-To overcome this constraint, \textit{Dynamic Models} aim to use different parameters per task to avoid use of stored exemplars.
+For exemplar-free continual learning, \textit{Regularization Based approaches} explicitly control the plasticity of the model by preventing the parameters of the model from deviating too far from their stable values learned on the previous tasks when learning a new task~\citep{ewc,what-not-to-forget,selfless-sequential-learning,podnet,variational-continual-learning,kirkpatrick-overcoming,lwf,synaptic-intelligence,progress-and-compress}.
+These approaches aim to balance the stability and plasticity of a fixed-capacity model. \textit{Dynamic Models} aim to use different parameters for each task to eliminate the use of stored exemplars.
 Dynamically Expandable Network~\citep{dynamic-expandable-nets} adds neurons to a network based on learned sparsity constraints and heuristic loss thresholds.
 PathNet~\citep{pathnet} finds task-specific submodules from a dense network, and only trains submodules not used by other tasks.
-Progressive Neural Networks~\citep{pnn} learn a new network per task and adds lateral connections to the previous tasks' networks.~\citep{vdd} learns residual adapters which are added between the convolutional and batch normalization layers. \citep{network-of-experts} learns an expert network per task by transferring the expert network from the most related previous task.
-Learn to Grow~\citep{learn-to-grow} uses Differentiable Architecture Search (DARTS~\citep{darts}) to determine if a layer can be reused, adapted, or renewed (3 fundamental skills: reuse, adapt, new) for a task.
-Our approach is most closely related to Learn to Grow~\citep{learn-to-grow} which can also be interpreted as a Mixture of Experts framework.
-Dynamic models have also been explored for efficient transfer learning~\citep{nettailor,spottune,piggyback}.
+Progressive Neural Networks~\citep{pnn} learn a new network per task and adds lateral connections to the previous tasks' networks. ~\citep{vdd} learns residual adapters which are added between the convolutional and batch normalization layers. \citep{network-of-experts} learns an expert network per task by transferring the expert network from the most related previous task.
+The L2G~\citep{learn-to-grow} uses Differentiable Architecture Search (DARTS)~\citep{darts} to determine if a layer can be reused, adapted, or renewed for a task, which is tested for ConvNets and the learning-to-grow operations are applied uniformly at each layer in a ConvNet.
+Our method is motivated by the L2G method, but with substantially significant differences.

-Recently, there has been increasing interest in lifelong learning using Vision Transformers~\citep{learning-to-prompt,dualprompt,meta-attention,pool-of-adapters,dytox,towards-exemplar-free-continual-learning-vits,improving-vits,continual-obj-det-kd,memory-transformer,s-prompts}. \textit{Prompt Based approaches} learn external parameters that encode task-specific information useful for classification~\citep{learning-to-prompt,s-prompts,dytox}.
-Learning to Prompt (L2P)~\citep{learning-to-prompt} learns a pool of prompts and uses a key-value based retrieval to infer the task index and retrieve the correct set of prompts at test time.
-DualPrompt~\citep{dualprompt} learns generic and task-specific prompts and extends Learning to Prompt.~\citep{meta-attention} uses a ViT pretrained on ImageNet and learns binary masks to enable/disable parameters of the Feedforward Network (FFN), and the attention between image tokens for downstream tasks.